PoojaManikonda/Diabetes-prediction-r/README.md

 The project was executed step-by-step to strengthen the practical understanding of healthcare data preprocessing, exploratory analysis, class balancing, and predictive modeling.

-All code was executed, interpreted, and adapted independently for learning and portfolio demonstration purposes.
+All code was executed, interpreted, and further evaluated independently for improvements, learning, and portfolio demonstration purposes.

 Reference: